 ½ teaspoon lemon extract (not lemon rind)

-Mix the dry ingredients, including the yeast, in a bowl.
+Mix the dry ingredients, including the yeast, in the bowl of a stand mixer.
 Add the ¾ cup oil and the buttermilk.
-Mix the dough in a bowl with a stand mixer, adding flour until all the ingredients form a ball.
+Mix the dough, adding flour until all the ingredients form a ball.
 Knead the dough for 10 minutes until it is soft and elastic.

-Place the dough in a clean, covered bowl and allow it to rise at room temperature for about 1 hour, until it has doubled in bulk.
+Place the dough in a clean covered bowl or dough rising bucket and allow it to rise at room temperature for about 1 hour, until it has doubled in bulk.

-If you plan to freeze the buns prior to baking, place a large piece of aluminum foil over each pan, with enough foil on one side to cover the top of the pan once the rolls are in it.
+If you plan to freeze the buns prior to baking, place a large piece of aluminum foil on each pan, with enough foil on one side to cover the top of the pan once the rolls are in it.

 Sprinkle half (a fourth for 4 pans) the raisins and chopped nuts over the glaze in each pan.
 The pans are now ready for the sliced dough.

 Divide the dough into 2 pieces.
 Roll each piece of dough into a rectangle about 10 inches wide and 20 inches long.

 Place the Sticky Bun cinnamon swirl on the dough rectangle: rub 1 ½ tablespoons (2 teaspoons for 4 pans) of butter on the surface of each rectangle and sprinkle 1 tablespoon of cinnamon all over the surface.

 Roll up the dough (the long way–so that you end up with a roll about 20 inches long) and pinch the seam shut.
 Slice the roll into about 20 pinwheels.
 Put the pinwheels in the baking pan or pans, spacing them out evenly on top of the glaze, raisins, and nuts.